High spin states of $^{204}$At: isomeric states and shears band structure: Experimental Results

 The proposed level scheme of $^{204}$At (Fig.~\ref{level}), obtained from the present experiment, is established using the $\gamma-\gamma $ coincidence information, relative intensity, and multipolarity information from the $R_{DCO} $, and linear polarization measurements.
-The width of the arrows in the figure indicates the total decay intensity (sum total of gamma ray and expected internal conversion estimated from the Ref.~\cite{Kib}).
+The width of the arrows in the figure indicates the total decay intensity (sum total of the $\gamma$-ray intensity and the expected contribution arising from internal conversion, estimated from the Ref.~\cite{Kib}).
 The existing level scheme has been modified with better statistics and a few new branches of transitions identified in this work.
-From the prompt $\gamma-\gamma $ matrices, constructed from the online data taken at 75 MeV beam energy and by gating on the 601 keV ground state transition, the intense 491 keV transition (Fig.~\ref{g601}~(b)), and also on the Astatine $X$-rays, a significant number of new low lying transitions were observed.
+From the prompt $\gamma-\gamma $ matrices, constructed from the online data taken at 75 MeV beam energy and by gating on the 601-keV ground state transition, the intense 491-keV transition (Fig.~\ref{g601}~(a)), and also on the Astatine $X$-rays, a significant number of new low lying transitions were observed.
 The sequences of transitions in the level scheme are indicated by the roman numerals (I - V).
-A few new transitions linking the $\Delta I=1 \, M1$ band (sequence V) with the ground state populating branch could also be observed and fitted into the level sequence.
-Further investigations into the cross correlation of the transitions reveal the main yrast sequence I. Gamma ray spectra, obtained by gating on the known transitions of the $ \Delta I$ = 1 band (Fig.~\ref{allM1}), reveal six new cross-over transitions (Fig.~\ref{allM1}~(a)~inset) and several other new transitions.
-These new $ \gamma $-rays are clearly visible in this sum gated spectrum, obtained by adding the gates on 295, 299 and 285 keV transitions.
+A few new transitions linking the $M1$ band (sequence V) with the branch populating the 601-keV $9^+$ level could also be observed and fitted into the level sequence.
+Further investigations into the cross correlation of the transitions reveal the main yrast sequence I. The $\gamma$-ray spectra, obtained by gating on the known transitions of the $ \Delta I$ = 1 band (Figures~\ref{285M1} and \ref{295M1}), reveal six new cross-over transitions and several other new transitions.
 However, these were not found in coincidence with any of the known $^{205}$At or $^{203}$At gamma rays.
 DCO ratios and polarization asymmetry results were used to estimate the multipolarity and to ascertain the electric or magnetic nature of the transitions (Figs.~{\ref{dco1}, \ref{dco2}, and \ref{pdco}}).
+The deduced excitation energy, associated relative intensity of the observed $\gamma$-ray transitions, expected spin-parity of the excited levels based on our DCO ratio and PDCO measurements, together with other relevant information regarding their placement in the proposed level scheme of $^{204}$At, are summarized in the Table~\ref{Tb2}.
+A few transitions in the spectrum, which could not be placed in the level scheme due to inconsistency in intensity, spin-parity and coincidence conditions, are also mentioned in the table.
+For a few transitions, ambiguity arises regarding coincidence-intensity as we could not avoid contamination from the nearby strong $\gamma$-rays belonging to $^{205}$At.
+The major contamination lines, which were observed in coincidence with the gating transitions are indicated in the Figures~\ref{g601}, \ref{285M1} and \ref{295M1}, and are also enlisted in the Tables~\ref{Tb1} and \ref{Tb3}.